ShaneCurcuru/shaneslides/_posts/2024-10-08-The-ASF-Way.md

 Key updates this year is a section on Charity - fundamental to the ASF's non-profit mission, plus a pragmatic part of our method in ensuring maximum inbound contributions, as well as updated slide notes and more links between the behavior and the why.

+Remember: these slides are open source - I'd love your patches, as well as questions or ideas of how to better explain the relationship between these behaviors and how Apache projects document themselves in real life.

 {: .lead }
 The behaviors you can use to succeed at Apache.